-All of the above facts could show how Sri Lanka co-existed with other countries and how Sri strategic location tempted other countries.
-It is clear that European powers were drawn to seize Sri Lanka due to her optimum geographical location and the abundant natural resources.
+By analysing all the facts above, it is evident that Sri Lanka co-existed with other countries while Sri Lanka's strategic location tempted other countries.
+It is clear that European powers were drawn to seize Sri Lanka due to her optimum geographical location and the abundance of natural resources.
 At other times the growth of the political, economic and social spheres in the country too contributed.
-At the same time, it is clear that Sri Lanka has at times been more influential and at times less influential to other Here we have countries over the decades. learned much about Sri Lanka's international relations with other countries, using my essentials from the monarchy to the current political scenario.
+Sri Lanka has at times been more influential and at times less influential to other countries over the decades.
+Through this research, the authors have shed light on Sri Lanka's relations with other countries, using essentials from the monarchy to the current political scenario.